Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Methodology

 SubZero maintains just three small matrices per layer: a perturbation matrix $\boldsymbol{Z}_i \in \mathbb{R}^{r \times r}$, and two column-orthogonal matrices $\boldsymbol{U}_i \in \mathbb{R}^{m_i \times r}$ and $\boldsymbol{V}_i \in \mathbb{R}^{n_i \times r}$.
 This design enhances memory efficiency, as $r$ is generally much smaller than the size of the corresponding parameter matrix $\boldsymbol{W}_i \in \mathbb{R}^{m_i \times n_i}$ (i.e., $r \ll \min\{m_i, n_i\}$).
-Morover, we employ in-place operations and per-layer parameter updates to estimate gradients and update parameters in parallel (see Appendix~\ref{app:details}).
+Moreover, we employ in-place operations and per-layer parameter updates to estimate gradients and update parameters in parallel (see Appendix~\ref{app:details}).
 Consequently, SubZero uses significantly less GPU memory than previous methods while achieving similar or better performance.
 For example, fine-tuning OPT-1.3B~\citep{zhang2022opt} on SST-2~\citep{socher-etal-2013-recursive} using SGD (without momentum) in full-parameter scheme as shown in Table~\ref{tab:zo_peft}, SubZero requires only 6.8GB GPU memory, compared to 11.5GB for SGD, yielding a $1.6 \times$ improvement in memory efficiency, similar as illustrated in Fig.~\ref{fig:motivation} (d).

 Now we are ready to summarize the overall algorithm of SubZero in Algorithm~\ref{alg:ss_mezo}.
-Each training iteration consists of three main steps.
+Each training step consists of three sequential phases.
 First, it obtains the projection matrices $\boldsymbol{U}_{i}^{t}$ and $\boldsymbol{V}_{i}^{t}$ using Algorithm \ref{alg:getortho} or directly adopts previous ones.
 Next, it computes the loss value difference $\rho$ with Eqn.~\eqref{eq:cal_rho} by applying Algorithm~\ref{alg:subspaceperturb} to perturb all parameter matrices.
 Finally, SubZero updates all parameter matrices layer by layer, following Eqn.~\eqref{update}.